 There is also no time limit on when you need to repay HECS debt unlike most other kinds of debt.
 The repayments kick in once you are earning above a certain threshold and are automatically deducted at tax time subject to CPI.

 Indexation adjusts the loan amount in accordance with the cost of living each year, measured by the Consumer Price Index (CPI).
 Indexation is added to your loan on 1st June every year.
-More about this is covered by Madeline Plummer in Part 1.
+For FY22 the indexation was 3.9%.
 It is important to keep track of how much you owe, to avoid the pitfalls of not looking at your revised HECS debt.

 Keep in mind once you earn over the salary threshold of $51,957, your salary payments will automatically be deducted from your paycheque by approximately 2-8% each week depending on your salary.
 Your HECS will, therefore, pay itself down over time without you having to make any additional repayments.
 You can view the repayment rates and thresholds here.

 HECS debt is considered good debt and is deducted from your salary once you earn over $51,957.

 4. Should you put money into investments or paying off your HECS debt?